MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/networkproxy-csp.md

 <li>1 (default) - Enabled</li>
 </ul>

-The data type is int.
+The data type is integer.
 Supported operations are Get and Replace.
 Starting in Window 10, version 1803, the Delete operation is also supported.

 <a href="" id="setupscripturl"></a>**SetupScriptUrl**
 Address to the PAC script you want to use.